nigelhorne/Lingua-Conjunction/README.md

 ## penultimate

-Enables/disables punultimate separator.
+Enables/disables penultimate separator.

-You may use the `penultimate` routine to diable the separator after the next to last item.
+You may use the `penultimate` routine to disable the separator after the next to last item.
 In English, The Oxford Comma is a highly debated issue.